 As I mentioned in a post from last year, I have a thing for Zitner’s Butter Krak eggs.
 Zitner’s makes a large variety of chocolate Easter eggs, but my favorite by a mile are the rich, coconuty, weirdly named Butter Krak eggs.
 I still remember being very, very pregnant in 1996 and sending a co-worker out into the cold, slushy streets of Philadelphia with a dollar to fetch mama a Butter Krak egg, and he has the audacity to come back and plunk down a marshmallow egg on my desk.
 MARSHMALLOW?
 I bellowed, DOES THIS LOOK LIKE BUTTER KRAK TO YOU?
 THIS IS NOT BUTTER KRAK!
 I SAID BUTTER KRAK!
 IF I WASN’T NINE MONTHS PREGNANT I WOULD THROW THIS EGG AT YOUR GIANT HEAD INSTEAD OF EATING IT ANYWAY!
-Yes, I was a charmer back in the day.
+Let’s just blame pregnancy hormones, shall we?

 Today, many years later, I had the great idea of making some coconut butter cream eggs myself.
 This is definitely one of the easier desserts I’ve ever made.
 Messy?
 Yes.
 But not difficult.
 Well, not difficult once I quickly abandoned the idea of dipping in chocolate once, sprinkling more coconut on top, and then dipping a second time.
 Gravity, it turns out, can be kind of mean and very messy.
 But that’s okay!
 Nothing a few shakes of rainbow sprinkles couldn’t fix right up.
 I’m quite pleased with how well these turned out.

 16 ounces powdered (confectioner) sugar

 1 teaspoon vanilla